 We love it when brands make donations to social impact or environmental causes or provide paid employee volunteer days.

-For some occasions, there’s no better pair of shoes than heels… as long as they’re not stepping on anyone’s toes (besides your dance partner’s, of course!).
+Because for some occasions, there’s no better pair of shoes than heels… as long as they’re not stepping on anyone’s toes—besides your dance partner’s, anyway.

-Now it’s high time you hit the town, so strap on those vegan black high heels to match your little black fair trade dress!
-But a night out is always more fun with friends, so be sure to share this article with them so we can all strut our conscious stuff.
+Now it’s high time you hit the town, so strap on those ethical black high heels to match your little black sustainable dress!

 Leave a comment